If you care about your coffee beans you should store them under the right conditions. And no, the fridge is definitely not the place.

 Put your loved ones in a tightly sealed container devoid of any oxygen and store them in a dimly lit place!

-If you care about coffee beans the way I do, you wanna store them the best way possible.
+If you care about coffee beans the way I do, you want to store them the most ideal way possible.
 In this article, I’ll explain exactly how.

 For the skimmers, here is my top recommendation for coffee canisters.
 For you thorough reasearchaholics, read on.